fkeck/diatbarcode/README.md

 The goal of the diatbarcode is to download the database Diat.barcode locally, in order to use it directly within the R environment.

-The diat.barcode database is a library of barcodes for diatoms and othr algae which is curated and which guarantees good taxonomical homogeneity and good quality of sequences.
+The diat.barcode database is a library of barcodes for diatoms and other algae which is curated and which guarantees good taxonomical homogeneity and good quality of sequences.